 River Fun at Los Pilones Falls & Charco de los Caballos

-The easiest way to get there is by walking across private property.
-Please keep it clean and do not block neighbors driveways when parking
+The easiest way to get to Los Pilones falls is by walking across private property.
+Please keep it clean and do not block neighbors driveways when parking.
+Also, it can be extremely muddy when it has rained.

 You gotta love a pretty waterfall that is close to your home.
 Here in Puerto Rico, once you get out of the city, it is not too difficult to find some beautiful falls.
 We recently went to Los Pilones Falls and Charco de los Caballos, located just in the next town over from where we live.